SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 <img src="/images/users-guide/Administration/admin-application-packages-info.png" alt="Packages overview">

-In the **Archives** tab of the plugin, you see all previously uploaded binaries related to the current package.
+In the **Archives** tab, you see all previously uploaded binaries related to the current package.
 The binaries displayed on this tab can be downloaded via the context menu next to each archive.

 <img src="/images/users-guide/Administration/admin-application-packages-archives.png" alt="Archive view">